Rail transport in Israel: Sandwich stations

 An interesting character of the current Israeli railway network is that many of the new tracks and railway stations are located in the median strip of the Israeli highway system.
 The first station such located was the Tel Aviv Savidor Central railway station, whose original platforms directly north of the station hall were closed and replaced with new platforms in the median strip of the Ayalon Freeway in 1988; the first station purpose-built in this arrangement was the Tel Aviv HaShalom railway station, a kilometer south of Savidor Central.

 Metro/Light rail

-The only light rail line in Israel is the Jerusalem Light Rail, opened in 2011.
+The first light rail line in Israel is the Jerusalem Light Rail, which opened in 2011.
 The line is 13.8 km long and goes from Mount Herzl in the west to Pisgat Ze'ev in the east.
-An extension of the western side to Hadassah Ein Kerem and the eastern side to Neve Ya'akov is under construction and is due to open in 2023.
+An extension of the western side to Hadassah Ein Kerem and the eastern side to Neve Ya'akov is under construction and was opened in 2023.
 The Green Line is under construction (planned to open in 2025).